 When interviewers ask about you, they are really asking you to be self-aware, tell them something meaningful, and show what you bring to the table.

 If you still have questions after reviewing the “tell me about yourself” sample answers, these FAQs can provide more clarity.

-You should give context about your background (where you grew up, how you grew up, etc.), your passions, hobbies, interests, what you’re doing now related to medicine while subtly describing why you’d be a good doctor, and your goals for the future.
+You should give context about your background (where you grew up, how you grew up, etc.), your passions, hobbies, interests, and what you’re doing now related to medicine while subtly describing why you’d be a good doctor and your goals for the future.